schrotie/shadow-query/README.md

 ### Arrays

 This is somewhat of an acid test for code dealing with web components: every once in a while you need to render data that comes in an array and now you need to somehow iterate it and create DOM from it.
-If you used `interHTML = template`, this is where you break, because a scrolled view will jump to the top if you do this.
+If you used `innerHTML = template`, this is where you break, because a scrolled view will jump to the top if you do this.
 Here's ShadowQuery's take on the matter.
 This is also a slightly more involved example that brings together several features of ShadowQuery:
 ```js
 const template = '<ul></ul>';
 const listitem = '<li> </li>'; // Space -> textNode!